diku-dk/mlkit-pldi23-parreg/README.md

 ### Docker Image

-For space reasons, the Docker image is very sparse and does not have e.g. text editors installed.
+For space reasons, the Docker image is sparse and does not have e.g. text editors installed.
 The user account has passwordless `sudo` so you can install more things if you want.
 Otherwise you can use commands such as `docker cp` to move data out of the image for inspection on the host system.
 Consult your favourite search engine for information on how to use Docker if you are unfamiliar.

 ## Adding a new benchmark